Links on SoundGuys may earn us a commission. Learn more.

 If you’re gaming on an Xbox One or Playstation 4, you have to adjust the volume in the console’s respective device menus, which is frankly very inconvenient.
 When I was playing Final Fantasy, any time I wanted to decrease headphone volume, I had to back out of the game to do it—not exactly a convenient solution.

 While most of the experience of using a headset is just as great as the original Cloud Alpha, this one change makes the HyperX Cloud Alpha S far less convenient an option for console gaming.
 It’s the same on newer consoles like the PlayStation 5 and Xbox Series X/S. However, the bright side of using the Cloud Alpha S with them is you won’t have to worry about lacking surround sound—both new generation consoles offer their own surround sound standards, compatible with almost anything plugged into the controller 3.5mm jack.

 How does the HyperX Cloud Alpha S sound?

 There are a lot of variables to consider when figuring out how the HyperX Cloud Alpha S sounds.
 The configuration of the bass vents pretty dramatically alters the response in the low end.
 When the vents are all the way closed, bass output drops by up to more than 20dB at some points—one quarter the loudness of what you ought to hear.
-On top of that, while most of the time enabling surround sound doesn’t meaningfully change the frequency response, here it increases mid and high range output almost across the board.
+On top of that, while most of the time enabling surround sound doesn’t meaningfully change the frequency response, here it increases mid and high-range output almost across the board.
 Even if you don’t have the Ngenuity app installed, just pressing the button on the USB adapter changes things very noticeably.

 The HyperX Cloud Alpha has the most consistent audio output across the frequency spectrum with the vents open and the surround sound button pressed.
 There are some minor dips here and there, but the headset offers pretty accurate output in the bass, mid, and high range.